walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 * Check if the downloaded images are ok using fastai's `verify_images()`.
 * Delete images which are not ok.

 Once we have built the dataset, we will use it to train a classifier.
 A common image classification folder structure is to save the images in folders named according to their label.
-To decouple the label from the actual searchterm and create more flexibility in setting up our search, we create a `Searchterm` dataclass that holds both the search term and the label.
+To decouple the label from the actual search term and create more flexibility in setting up our search, we create a `Searchterm` dataclass that holds both the search term and the label.

 ```python
 IMAGEPATH = Path().cwd()/'images'